Insight • Leadership · Mission · Decision Making

 She assumes consistency.
 Presence.
 Care.

-She doesn't measure outcomes or credentials.
+She does not measure outcomes or credentials.
 She responds to who shows up every day.

-Holding myself to that standard is harder than chasing external success — but it's also more stabilizing.
+Holding myself to that standard is harder than chasing external success, but it is also more stabilizing.
 It forces me to think about character, not just achievement.
 About how I lead, not just what I produce.

 Start with the End in Mind

-Stephen Covey captured this clearly in The 7 Habits of Highly Effective People when he wrote about "starting with the end in mind."
+Stephen Covey captured this clearly in The 7 Habits of Highly Effective People when he wrote about beginning with the end in mind.

-If you know where you're going, decisions don't become easy — but they do become clearer.
+If you know where you are going, decisions do not become easy, but they do become clearer.

-That's the real purpose of a mission or vision statement.
-It isn't motivation.
-It's alignment.
+That is the real purpose of a mission or vision statement.
+It is not motivation.
+It is alignment.

 A mission statement gives you a fixed reference point you can return to when opportunities show up, when tradeoffs appear, or when pressure clouds judgment.